vishipayyallore/speaker-series-2024/0113_DotNet_Conf_Manila/README.md

 ## What are we doing today?

 > 1. The Big Picture
-> 1. Installation and Initialization of Dapr
+> 1. Look into DAPR (Distributed Application Runtime) from 30,000 foot
-> 1. Docker should be running
+> 1. Creating two Microservices
+> 1. How communication works between two services
-> 1. To be done
+> 1. Timeouts, Retries, and Circuit Breaker Pattern.
 > 1. SUMMARY / RECAP / Q&A

 ### Please refer to the [**Source Code**](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/learn-azure-openai) of today's session for more details